 Schools were provided with instructions on how to test students and given suggested writing topics.
-They were also provided with a spreadsheet to log the marks given to each student.
+They were also provided with a results spreadsheet to record the pre- and post-test results for each student.

-Schools attempted to run two tests as close to NAPLAN testing standards as possible.
-One test was to be performed before implementation of the Seven Steps program and one after about 6-16 weeks, depending on their own requirements.
+Schools attempted to mirror the NAPLAN testing standards as closely as possible in the pre- and post-tests.
+The pre-test was to be performed before implementation of the Seven Steps and the post-test after about 6-16 weeks, depending on their own requirements.